LumKitty/LIVnyan/README.md

 WARNING: If you are using Virtual Display Driver.
 Ensure that you enable the display before you start SteamVR.
 Otherwise you will hit a bug SteamVR when trying to interact with your desktop that causes the mouse pointer to be massively offset from where you point your controller.
 Only fix at this point is to restart SteamVR.
 Guaranteed this will bite you in the arse mid-stream, so be careful!
 ### Irritating green dot moving around the edge of your VR view
 Another LIV feature.
 It's suppossed to tell you where your camera is currently.
 Apparently the only way to disable it is to set camera 1 to selfie and then you have the option to disable it, then you can set it back to plugin.
 This setting does not persist between sessions.
 Unfortunately this is not something I can fix.
-### in-game objects move before your VTuber
+### In-game objects move before your VTuber
-Increase the Camera latency in LIV until it lines up
+Increase the Camera latency in LIV's camera calibration settings until it lines up

 ## Lighting (optional)
 Use [Sjatar's Stylistic Screen Light plugin](https://github.com/Sjatar/StylisticScreenLight)